Two-dimensional correlation propagation dynamics with a cluster discrete phase-space method: Correlation propagation dynamics in two dimensions

-These comparisons demonstrate that intra-cluster correlations are essential for describing the important features in the propagation dynamics, such as the first peak times, and the qualitative behavior after the first peaks.
-Nevertheless, as shown in Fig.~\ref{fig: exact} in the comparison with the numerically exact results, the C-dTWA method with clusters up to $2 \times 2$ sites fails to fully capture quantum dynamics, particularly after the early time stage.
-In principle, the C-dTWA method becomes asymptotically exact with increasing the cluster size to the total system size.
-However, in practice, the cluster size employed is strictly limited by available computational resources.
-In future studies, we will develop a nontrivial parallelization approach along with a data compression technique to increase the maximum size of clusters by exploiting a modern large-scale supercomputer system.
+These comparisons demonstrate that intra-cluster correlations are crucial for describing key features in the correlation propagation dynamics, such as the first peak times and the qualitative behavior following those peaks.
+Moreover, the sampling scheme in the C-dTWA offers a distinct advantage, yielding better predictions specifically for $|{\bf r}| > 1$, compared with the Gaussian scheme used in the standard CTWA approach.
+Nevertheless, as shown in Fig.~\ref{fig: exact}, where the results are compared with the numerically exact calculations, the C-dTWA method with clusters of up to $2 \times 2$ sites does not fully capture the quantum dynamics, particularly at later stages.
+In principle, the C-dTWA method becomes asymptotically exact as the cluster size approaches the total system size.
+However, although the initial state sampling is simplified with a polynomial number of noises in the C-dTWA, the number of dynamical variables per trajectory still increases exponentially with the cluster size.
+This exponential scaling poses a practical limit on the cluster size, constrained by available computational resources, making it challenging to progress to larger clusters, such as $3\times3$ sites.
+In future work, we aim to develop a nontrivial parallelization approach combined with data compression techniques to increase the maximum feasible cluster size by exploiting modern large-scale supercomputer systems.